Servings: 5 Total time: 25 hours 40 minutes Difficulty: beginner

 2. Soak the buckwheat for 6 or 7 hours.

-3. Drain without rinsing and mix the buckwheat with the water and salt until you obtain a lump-free paste.
+3. Drain without rinsing and blend the buckwheat with the water and salt until you obtain a smooth paste.

-4. Place the dough in a bowl, cover with a towel and leave to ferment at room temperature for 12 to 24 hours, depending on the room temperature.
+4. Place the dough in a bowl, cover with a cloth and let it ferment at room temperature for 12 to 24 hours, depending on the room temperature.

-5. Once the dough is lifted and made small bubbles, transfer the dough to a cake pan covered with parchment or sack bread (mine is great: it has a lid and does not hang).
-Sprinkle with squash or other seeds.
-Then bake in an oven preheated to 180 for an hour and a half.
+5. Once the dough has risen and formed small bubbles, transfer it to a loaf tin lined with parchment paper or a sandwich loaf tin (mine is great: it has a lid and nothing sticks).
+Sprinkle with pumpkin seeds or other toppings.
+Then bake in a preheated oven at 180°C (350°F) for an hour and a half.

-6. After cooking, remove the bread and place it on a rack.
-Wait for it to cool before slicing it and eating it.
+6. After baking, remove the bread and place it on a wire rack.
+Wait for it to cool before slicing and enjoying.

 Rate this recipe